papertiger12/frontend-film-exercise-vite/README.md

 ## Pt 3. (bonus)

-1. Developers have reporting manaing the search, film list and selected film data through the different layers of state is a problem, figure out a way to consolidate the state management.
+1. Developers have reporting managing the search, film list and selected film data through the different layers of state is a problem, figure out a way to consolidate the state management.